Nissan CEO says it would be hard to hide any effort to falsify emissions data

 He declined to comment specifically on what happened within VW but said that a lot of people likely would know about such an effort within a company.

-“I don’t think you can do something like this hiding in the bushes,” said Ghosn, who is also CEO of Nissan’s alliance partner, Renault SA (RENA.PA), as well as chairman of their Russian partner, AvtoVAZ(AVAZ.MM).
+“I don’t think you can do something like this hiding in the bushes,” said Ghosn, who is also CEO of Nissan’s alliance partner, Renault SA, as well as chairman of their Russian partner, AvtoVAZ.

 Volkswagen has been caught in a deepening scandal since the news broke Friday.